The 17 Best Things to do in Denali National Park

 The Antler Creek Trail is another steep option.
 If you want a mountain adventure but can’t get far enough into the Park to do the Savage Alpine Trail, this would be my recommendation.
 There is a parking lot for this trailhead between Glitter Gulch and Healy.
 When you’ve traveled about three hundred yards on this trail, you will reach an old dirt road.

-Turn left on this road/trail, and it will eventually turn into a single-file trail that heads steeply up one of the ridges on Mt.
+Turn left on this road/trail, and it will eventually become a single-file trail that heads steeply up one of the ridges on Mt.
 Healy.
-Make sure you remember the place that the first trail intersects the road.
+Make sure you remember the place that the first trail intersects the road/trail.
 It’s easy to walk past that trail on your way back.
-You’ll be walking along the edge of some steep dropoffs/cliffs as you ascend this ridge.
+You’ll be walking along the edge of some steep drops/cliffs as you ascend this ridge.

 4. Go Off-roading